-At Alexandra Infants' School, it is our belief that all children have an equal right to a broad and balanced curriculum, which enables them to meet their full potential.
-Through our teaching we provide learning opportunities that enable all pupils to make good progress.
-We strive hard to meet the needs of those pupils with special educational needs, those with disabilities, those who are deemed more able and talented and those learning English as an additional language, and we make all reasonable adjustments to achieve this.
-For further details, see separate policies: Special Educational Needs; SEND Information Report; Equality policy and scheme; Able and Talented; English as an Additional Language (EAL).
+At Alexandra Infants' and Junior School it is our belief that all children have an equal right to a broad and balanced curriculum, which enables them to meet their full potential.
+Through our teaching we provide learning opportunities that are ambitious for all and enable all pupils to make good progress.